kyle-w-brown/majestic_million/README.md

-# majestic_million
+# majestic_million.csv

 The Majestic Million is a database of a million domains that find the most referring subnets.
 Free search and download of the top million websites, from the world's largest commercially available backlink database.
-The [majestic_million.csv](https://downloads.majestic.com/majestic_million.csv) dataset is from [Majestic](https://majestic.com/)
+The [majestic_million.csv](https://downloads.majestic.com/majestic_million.csv) dataset is from [Majestic](https://majestic.com/).

 ## About Majestic